Butternut Squash Soup with Cider Cream

 Melt the butter in a large heavy saucepan over medium-high heat.
 Add butternut squash, leeks, carrot, and celery; sauté until slightly softened, about 15 minutes.

-Mix in the diced apples, thyme sprigs, and pinch of dried sage.
-Add the chicken broth and 1 cup of apple cider then bring to boil.
+Mix in the diced apples, thyme sprigs, and a pinch of dried sage.
+Add the chicken broth and 1 cup of apple cider, then bring to a boil.
 Reduce the heat to medium-low.
-Cover and simmer until apples are tender, stirring occasionally, about 45 minutes.
-Cool slightly.
-Remove thyme sprig stems from the soup.

 Purée soup with a handheld immersion blender (or in a blender) until creamy and smooth.

-In a small saucepan over medium-high heat, boil the remaining 1/2 cup apple cider until reduced to 1/4 cup, about 7-10 minutes.
+In a small saucepan over medium-high heat, bring the remaining ½ cup apple cider to a boil, until it reduces to ¼ cup, about 7-10 minutes.
 Set aside to cool.
-Place sour cream in a small bowl.
-Whisk in reduced cider.
-Ladle soup into bowls.
-Drizzle with cider cream and serve with bacon crumbles, if desired.

 Ingredients